-PETCO has created this user-friendly, fun, and factual Educators' Workbook to help teach learners how their actions can have a less harmful impact on the environment.
+Petco has created this user-friendly, fun, and factual Educators' Workbook to help teach learners how their actions can have a less harmful impact on the environment.
 They will learn that littering is a bad habit, as well as the different things that can be done with waste.
 By completing the activities together with your learners, you will teach them lessons that they will remember for life.
-The activities, which are aligned to the CAPS curriculum, cover the Life Skills curriculum standards and have been designed to ensure that learners have fun while learning.
+The activities, which are aligned to the CAPS curriculum, cover the curriculum standards of various learning areas, and have been designed to ensure that learners have fun while learning.